 Momos of Nepal – A Part of Newari Cuisine Now

 Momo.
 Enough to make the Nepalis salivate.
-Momos are steamed dumplings (also fried sometimes) relished, not just in the Newari cuisine, but all over South Asia, a daily delicacy to the Himalayan regions.
-The Himalayan countries like India, Nepal, Tibet, and Bhutan have Momos all over them, while in Japan and China, Momos sometimes borrow colloquial names.
+Momos are steamed dumplings (also fried sometimes) relished, not just in the Newari cuisine, but all over South Asia, a daily delicacy in the Himalayan regions.
+The Himalayan countries like India, Nepal, Tibet, and Bhutan have Momos all over, while in Japan and China, Momos sometimes borrow colloquial names.

 Momos are generally soft doughs stuffed with veggie-or-meat filling and shaped in the likeness of a crescent ball with wrecked edges.